Home / Recipes / Fried Spring Onion Noodles

 Instructions

-• Fried spring onions: In a saucepan over low to medium heat, add olive oil and the white parts of the spring onion, and fry until golden brown.
+• Frying Scallion: In a saucepan over low to medium heat, add olive oil and the white parts of the scallion, and fry until golden brown.
 Set them aside. then add the green parts and fry till slightly brown.
 Set them aside.

 • Making the sauce: Turn off the heat and mIx soy sauce, dark soy sauce, water and sugar in a small bowl .
 Pour the mixture into the remaining oil in the saucepan.
 Cook over low heat until they are bubbling. about 10-20 seconds.